16rasika/16rasika/README.md

 - 👋 Hi, I’m Rasika Kulkarni
-- 👀 I’m interested in Machine Learning,Data Science
-- 🌱 I’m currently learning Power-BI
+- 👀 I’m passionate about Data Science and Machine Learning.
+I like utilizing data science techniques for data-informed decision-making in Business process.
+- 🎓 I am Engineer in Electronics & Telecommunications and Data Science.
+I'm constantly learning and exploring new technologies.
+- 😄 Pronouns: She

 - 📫 How to reach me via Linkedin
 -